yodrew/yodrew.github.io/_posts/2009-09-15-darkness-made-simple.md

 layout: post
 ---

 I have a friend that I want to tell about my work.
 But she speaks only some English, and I became concerned my multisyllabism in the conjecture would make it too difficult for her to understand.
-So I just wrote a simplified version of the [original conjecture](/darkness-conjecture/conjecture).
+So I just [simplified it](/conjecture).

 #### simple